Analog model for the BTZ black hole: Time evolution and analog quasinormal decay

 To simulate this scenario numerically, we have taken the initial conditions

-and solved the fluid equations (\ref{eq:continuity equation}) and (\ref{eq:euler equation}) with the software Mathematica~\cite{Mathematica}. \footnote{This time we used its NDSolve routine with a MaxStepSize set to $0.005$.} Figure ~\ref{fig:v de t form} shows the velocity profile at the observation point $x=-0.3$.
+and solved the fluid equations (\ref{eq:continuity equation}) and (\ref{eq:euler equation}) with the software \textit{Mathematica}~\cite{Mathematica}. \footnote{The boundary conditions were again given by Eqs.~(\ref{veps}) and (\ref{rhoeps}), with the results being the same for values of $\epsilon$ ranging from $10^{-3}$ to $10^{-7}$.
+This time we used the routine NDSolve with a MaxStepSize set to $0.005$.} Figure ~\ref{fig:v de t form} shows the velocity profile at the observation point $x=-0.3$.
 We again found the contribution of the quasinormal modes to the waveform by using the fitting function \eqref{eq:fitting function}.
-The values found for $C_{n}$ are listed in table \ref{tab:fitting parameters 2}.
+The values found for $C_{n}$ are listed in Table \ref{tab:fitting parameters 2}.

 We observe from Fig.~\ref{fig:v de t form} that the initial phase of the transition takes place roughly between $t\sim 0.8$ and $t\sim 1.6$.
 After that, the quasinormal modes govern the signal.
-We also see the late-time behavior of the velocity field (black solid curve) together with quasinormal profiles for the least-damped mode, $N=0$ (red dashed curve), a superposition of the first two modes, $N=1$ (green dashed curve), and of the first four modes, $N=3$ (blue dashed curve).
+We also see the late-time behavior of the velocity field (black solid curve) together with quasinormal profiles for the least-damped mode, $N=0$ (red dashed curve), a superposition of the first two modes, $N=1$ (green dotted curve), and of the first four modes, $N=3$ (blue dot-dashed curve).
 After the quasinormal regime, $t\gtrsim4$, the flow approximately reaches equilibrium at the steady state configuration of the acoustic BTZ black hole.

-It is worth noting that the Analogue Gravity framework can only probe kinematical aspects of GR, as opposed to dynamical aspects emerging from the Einstein field equations.
-As such, the model presented in this section does not emulate the actual dynamical evolution of the BTZ spacetime metric.
-The purpose of this example is to ilustrate one possible formation process for the analogue BTZ black hole and to analize the corresponding excitation of its quasinormal modes.